 If you can’t figure out by the fact that I’ve taken three different bike camping trips on three consecutive weekends this month (and plan on doing a lot more in the near future), this whole bicycle camping/bicycle touring thing has been on my mind a lot lately.
 So much so that I have been procrastinating in other departments.
 So much so that I’m obsessively looking at web pages talking about alcohol stoves.

-I’ve talked a little bit about my nouveau set-up a couple weeks back in the post Modifying the Bike Camping/Touring Setup but since all this camping stuff is fresh on my mind (and I got inspired by this post over on Pushing the Pedals) I’m going to talk about it some more.
+I’ve talked a little bit about my nouveau set-up a couple weeks back in the post Modifying the Bike Camping/Touring Setup but since all this camping stuff is fresh on my mind (and I got inspired by this post over on Pushing the Pedals Ed.
+Note 1 Oct 2022: The site has gone dark.)
+I’m going to talk about it some more.
 (If you only like reading about me talking about Raleighs and all that biz-ness, you can probably skip over this post and go check out posts tagged with Raleigh.
 Or go check out this blog instead.)

 First off, while I like reading other people’s packing lists for bike touring/camping, I’ve never published one of mine.
 Maybe because I don’t want to be judged (cue bearded old guy on the Icefields Parkway saying, “You’re carrying too much!”) and maybe because I hate making anything that sounds definitive or authoritive.
 I don’t want people to look at the list and think they have to do it a certain way.
 Nope.
 So I’ll preface it all and say this is what works for me.